Frost Wu

 Overview

-Frost is a Legal Manager in the Corporate and Funds Groups of Loeb Smith’s Hong Kong office.
-Frost specialises advising on corporate transactions including IPOs, M&A, private equity transactions, and series financings, and also on the formation and launch of both Cayman funds and BVI funds of all asset types (e.g. hedge, PE, VC and crypto) and regulatory compliance matters.
+Frost is an Associate in the Corporate and Funds Groups of Loeb Smith’s Hong Kong office.
+Frost specialises advising on corporate transactions including IPOs, M&A, private equity transactions, and series financings, and also on the formation and launch of both Cayman Islands and BVI funds of all asset types (e.g. hedge, PE, VC and crypto) and regulatory compliance matters.
+Frost also advises on digital assets matters including VASP license application, DAO and foundation company structuring, digital asset focused funds, digital token issuance and regulatory compliance matters.
 Prior to joining our Firm, Frost was an Associate of an international law firm in Hong Kong.

 Latest Updates and News